Let's go over the billing models we support: T&M, Fixed Bid, Fixed Retainer, and Internal.

 - The bill rate is pulled from the rate card but can be overwritten on the project’s Financial Settings page.
 Create or edit rate cards within Settings.

-Fixed Bid is when the price is a set price that does not change for the duration of the project.
+Fixed Bid is when the price is a set at sale, and spread evenly accross the project.
+That price does not change for the duration of the project.

 - Win a contract by promising to deliver X features for Y money

-- We start with the Y money and calculate a blended rate (planning) to give all assigned employees the same bill rate given assigned hours to achieve the Y revenue goal.
+- We start with the Y money and calculate a blended rate (planning) to give all assigned Person the same bill rate given assigned hours to achieve the Y revenue goal.

 - This becomes an effective rate once the project is in progress (tracking).
 Allocations may be added or removed given the project’s ongoing needs, causing the effective bill rate to fluctuate.